John H. Yancey: Korean War

 At the onset of the Korean War, Yancey's unit was ordered to active duty and then absorbed among many units across the 1st Marine Division fighting the war.
-By Aug 11, 1950 he was transferred to the Training and Replacement Regiment at Camp Pendleton, CA and then subsequently reassigned to Company E, 2nd Battalion, 7th Marines (2/7).
+By Aug 11, 1950, he was transferred to the Training and Replacement Regiment at Camp Pendleton, CA and then subsequently reassigned to Company E, 2nd Battalion, 7th Marines (2/7).

 With 2/7, he fought in the Battle of Chosin Reservoir, where he earned his second Navy Cross and a Silver Star.
 On 4 November 1950, Lieutenant Yancey led 2nd Platoon, Company E, 2/7 in the assault on Hill 698, a key position in the Chinese defenses near Sudong, North Korea.
 After close combat with grenades and small arms, his platoon took the hill, and held it after a fierce counterattack.
 On 27–28 November 1950, Lieutenant Yancey led his platoon in the defense of Hill 1282, which resulted in fierce hand-to-hand combat.
 During the Battle of Hill 1282, Yancey continued to lead his Marines, despite being severely wounded.
 Lt Yancey found himself as an infantry platoon leader at the Chosin Reservoir.
 Chinese forces sought to overwhelm his unit on critical high ground at Yudam-ni.
 Yancey led his platoon in hand-to-hand combat through the sub-zero night.
 A grenade exploded near him, lodging a piece of shrapnel in the roof of his mouth.
 A bullet tore through his nose.
-A second bullet pierced his right cheek, knocking out his teeth, popping his eye out of socket, and lodging in the back of his neck.
+A second bullet pierced his right cheek, knocking out his teeth, popping his eye out of the socket, and lodging in the back of his neck.
 Yancey remained in the fight until he lost so much blood he couldn't move and could no longer see.
 For his awe-inspiring determination and fighting spirit, Yancey was nominated for the Medal of Honor.
 All his senior officers were killed at Chosin Reservoir, and no one could write an official report of his actions that night.
 He eventually wound up receiving his second Navy Cross.

 Post-Korean War

 After having received severe wounds in Korea, then-First Lieutenant Yancey was treated at US Naval Hospital Yokosuka, Japan.
 His story was re-told by a fellow officer there and the recording is held at the national archives.
-Eventually he returned to his home in Little Rock, Arkansas where he was promoted to captain and assigned as the commanding officer of the Marine Reserve unit in Little Rock under the new designation of the 6th Rifle Company, 8th Marine Corps District.
+Eventually, he returned to his home in Little Rock, Arkansas where he was promoted to captain and assigned as the commanding officer of the Marine Reserve unit in Little Rock under the new designation of the 6th Rifle Company, 8th Marine Corps District.